stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 The following instructions are for an IPS circuit board with the hammer firmware.

+Here is a *stem piano* video with an example of initial testing before connecting to a piano action.
+The video shows a test sequence similar to the instructions below. https://youtu.be/tyN7v7L9VIQ?t=100

 ## Setup

 The piano action and frame are not required for this step.